 You can choose from various types of objects:

-Once you click the toolbar icon, a popup window will guide you through the process of
+Once you click the toolbar icon, a popup window will guide you through the process of defining the object.

 This group of buttons enables you to set the format of a cell or cell range: